 A man spends a romantic evening with a beautiful woman, and thinks: “I’ll grab my binoculars and go into protective mode.”
 She thinks he’s Cape Fear and gets a restraining order.

 Or does she?!

 Everyone loves a famous fictional bloodline.
-In the 1990s, author Nancy Springer used the beloved Sherlock Holmes canon as a springboard for her young adult (YA) mystery novel series, and the revered detective gained a baby sister.
+When author Nancy Springer used the beloved Sherlock Holmes canon as a springboard for her young adult novel series, the revered detective gained a baby sister.